 All these are just appetizers before the main course.
 The most critical issue with NTLM is that it does not commonly provide mutual authentication.
 And while this is an issue by itself, it leads to the more severe issue of NTLM being susceptible to replay and man-in-the-middle attacks.
 This can happen whenever a user authenticates to a server via NTLM.
 If you can hijack the connection (with a physical intrusion or a compromised machine) and you simply relay the creds, then you can do whatever you want with any server in the network using the user’s credentials.
 Basically, the attack vector of relaying NTLM creds has been around from 2001 and is still very much exploitable.

 One mitigation is to force SMB signing on all machines.
-But as this configuration can be hard to enforce throughout the network, and it only partially solves the problem as NTLM over HTTP is still exploitable.
-A very recent exploit using this NTLM issue (along with other issues) is Hot Potato - this weakness allows you to achieve local admin privileges on any Windows machine where you have code running with a guest account.
-One of the mitigations that Microsoft lists against these vulnerabilities is to keep network secure and states that these vulnerabilities are exploitable only when the network already has a major breach.
-With today's “assume breach” mentality this is not satisfactory in itself.
+But this configuration can be hard to enforce throughout the network, and it only partially solves the problem as NTLM over HTTP is still exploitable.
+One of the mitigations that Microsoft lists against these vulnerabilities is to simply keep the network secure, stating that these vulnerabilities are exploitable only when the network already has a major breach.
+With today's “assume breach” mentality, this is not satisfactory by itself.

-At this year's Black Hat conference, security researchers Hormazd Bilimoria and Jonathan Brossard showed how they can use NTLM relay to compromise a network from the internet with no compromised endpoints by fooling Internet Explorer (or Edge) into authenticating to a server not in the local intranet by using a rogue img tag.
-They also went so far as to show that the issue is with a specific DLL that is possibly used in a variety of applications (both MS and 3rd party) making them all unsecured.
+At the 2015 Black Hat conference in Vegas, security researchers Hormazd Billimoria and Jonathan Brossard showed how they can use NTLM relay to compromise a network from the internet with no compromised endpoints by fooling Internet Explorer (or Edge) into authenticating to a server not in the local intranet by using a rogue img tag.
+They also went so far as to show that the issue is with a specific DLL that is possibly used in a variety of applications (both MS and 3rd party), making them all unsecured.
 This means that even if Internet Explorer (or Edge) is miraculously patched, there are probably many vulnerable applications out there.

-I hope you got the message that NTLM is risky and should be used with caution (if not totally restricted) in your organization’s network.
+I hope this helps drive the message that NTLM is risky and should be used with caution (if not totally restricted) in your organization’s network.
 In fact, some of the flaws are rooted so deep in the protocol that they are not patched until even some of the most recent Windows versions.
 So why is NTLM still around?
 It turns out that because it is a legacy protocol it is very hard to remove it from the network without breaking anything.
 Microsoft has a guide for restricting NTLM.
-The guide suggests to start by auditing all NTLM traffic, followed by analysis of servers and users that use NTLM, determining which use can be abandoned and which should be set as an exception after restricting NTLM.
+The guide suggests to start by auditing all NTLM traffic, followed by analysis of servers and users that use NTLM, and ultimately determining which uses can be abandoned and which should be set as an exception after restricting NTLM.